open-telemetry/opentelemetry.io/content/en/blog/2023/demo-birthday/index.md

 ### Project Milestones

-The demo has achieved remarkable milestones in its first year, with more than **70 contributors, 20 official vendor forks, 780 Github stars, and 180K Docker pulls**.
+The demo has achieved remarkable milestones in its first year, with more than **70 contributors, 20 official vendor forks, 780 GitHub stars, and 180K Docker pulls**.
 The project team has been hard at work adding new capabilities and improving on existing ones with more than _460 merged PRs, 5 re-written services in new languages, and 7 brand new components / services_.